-The Packaged Retail Investment & Insurance (PRIIP) is a regulation from the European Parliament that will come into effect in January 2018.
+The Packaged Retail & Insurance-based Investment Products (PRIIP) is an EU regulation that came into effect in January 2018.

 Key Information Documents (KIDs) are documents designed to help investors to understand investment products behaviour and support comparison with other similar investment products.

 The PRIIPs (Packaged Retail and Insurance-based Investment Products) Regulation aims to improve retail investor protection by:

 - Providing basic pre-contractual information called KID (Key Information Document).
 The KID documents will provide you with key information on the investment product you may be interested in.
 It is not a Marketing material.
 This document will help you to better understand the nature, risks, costs and potential gains and losses of your chosen investment product.